Fauci promotes universal coronavirus vaccine - ExBulletin

 Sequencing the genomes of such viruses may help researchers identify new threats and discover commonalities between coronaviruses that new vaccines may target.

-The author, who is a high-ranking doctor at the National Institute of Allergy and Infectious Diseases (NIAID), also has further research on other coronaviruses suspected of causing a pandemic before becoming a permanent equipment that causes the common cold.
-Suggests.
+The author, who is a high-ranking doctor at the National Institute of Infectious Diseases, will further study other coronaviruses suspected of causing a pandemic long ago before becoming a permanent fixture that causes the common cold.
+I am proposing that.

 Scientists also find cell targets common to many coronaviruses that vaccines may aid in attack, identify vaccine candidates that promote a long-term immune response, and find the best way to test them in animals.
 The paper states that it needs to be found.